danstalcup/skillustrator/README.md

 1. To see the console output within the container, run `docker logs <container_name>`

+1. To run the tests for the API, use `docker exec -it <container_name> dotnet tests`

 ## Add a database migration when model changes

 1. Log into the app container (see instructions above).
 There is also a script available API/scpirts/appContainerLogin.sh that runs the below.